Tory Lanez sentenced to 10 years for Megan Thee Stallion shooting

 There has been less coverage of this case in the media than other similarly high-profile trials involving male and female celebrities in recent times, perhaps most notably the Johnny Depp vs. Amber Heard case.

-But this one struck a chord with many people because of the negativity Tory Lanez's fans and fellow artists directed against Megan Thee Stallion.
-For example, Drake, in one of his songs, implied that Megan Thee Stallion lied about being shot.
+But this one struck a chord with many people because of the negativity Lanez's fans and fellow artists directed against Megan.
+For example, Drake, in one of his songs, implied that Megan lied about being shot.

 District Attorney Alex Bott described the shooting in court Tuesday as "an act of misogyny towards Megan."